On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Framework for proving polyhedral formula

-Suppose that we already have proved \ref{algo:resloc}.
-Then another way to finish the proof of $\Pa(t) = \Qa(t)$ is by showing $\Qam = \Pam$ for $m=0,1,\dots , |\Lambda_a|+t_a |\Lambda_a'|-1$ since now we know that both sequences satisfy the same linear recurrence relation of order $|\Lambda_a|+t_a |\Lambda_a'|-1$.
-Although it is a purely mechanical task to check $\Qam = \Pam$ for given $m$ using the fermionic formula, we have found that it is still computationally challenging for $m$ large.
-By considering $C(\Pa,\la,\zeta,l)$ and $C(\Qa,\la,\zeta,l)$, we localize the problem in the sense that we are looking at a single pole at a time, and thus obtain further simplifications.
+Suppose that we already have proved~\ref{algo:resloc}.
+Then another way to finish the proof of $\smash{\Pa(t)} = \smash{\Qa(t)}$ is by showing \smash{$\Qam = \Pam$} for $m=0,1,\dots, |\La_a|+t_a |\La_a'|-1$ since now we know that both sequences satisfy the same linear recurrence relation of order $|\La_a|+t_a |\La_a'|$.
+Although it is a~purely mechanical task to check \smash{$\Qam = \Pam$} for given $m$ using the fermionic formula, we have found that it is still computationally challenging for large $m$.

+By considering \smash{$C\bigl(\Pa,\la,\zeta,l\bigr)$} and \smash{$C\bigl(\Qa,\la,\zeta,l\bigr)$}, we localize the problem in the sense that we are looking at a~single pole at a~time, and thus obtain further simplifications.
+Another advantage is that we are able to break the original problem into smaller and more tractable pieces.

+In a~nutshell, it is possible to check both~\ref{algo:resloc} and~\ref{algo:rescompe} algorithmically.
+In the following sections, we follow this strategy to prove polyhedral formulas in type $F_4$ and in type $G_2$ where we discuss some practical issues in our method in detail.

+\begin{Remark} In carrying out step~\ref{algo:rescompe}, we are eventually led to the problem of showing that a~sum of many multivariate rational functions actually vanishes.
+After removing the common denominator, this is essentially a~problem about multivariate polynomials.

+Polynomial identity testing (PIT) is one of the important problems at the intersection of algebra and computer science.
+It might be useful to add a~few words about a~well-known result in the area.
+Let $F$ be a~field, $P\in F[x_1,x_2,\ldots,x_n]$ a~non-zero polynomial, $S$ a~finite non-empty subset of $F$.
+The Schwartz--Zippel lemma gives an explicit upper bound on the size of~${\{(r_1,\dots,r_n)\in S^{n} \mid P(r_1,\ldots,r_n)=0\}}$ in terms of $|S|$ and the degree of $P$.
+We refer the reader to~\cite{MR3788163} and the references therein for a~precise statement. \end{Remark}